lynnlangit/learning-alibaba-cloud/0_setup_and_security/2_Security.md

  - Verify current RAM-user with  `aliyun configure list`
  - Can add RAM-user profiles via `aliyun configure ...` , then use with `--profile {profileName}`

- ## Enable APIs

- You will be using a number of Aliyun services.
-Some services are enabled by default, however, for other services you will need explicitly enable API or service.

-TIP: Verify that you using the intended Aliyun Project before you enable a service:

-Aliyun Services enabled by default:
- - ????

- Must be explicitly enabled:
- - Others...